noamelf/pycubator/slides/content/04-compound-data-types.md

 --
 ###### Excercise #3
-## Sets vs Lists
+### Sets vs Lists

-Create a program that:

--   Adds 10,000 distinct random numbers between 1 and 1,000,000 to a list
+-   Create a program that Adds 10,000 distinct random numbers between 1 and 1,000,000 to a list
 -   Generates 10,000 more random numbers between 1 and 1,000,000 and counts how many of them exists in the list.

-Do the same thing with a set instead of a list.
+-   Do the same thing with a set instead of a list.
 Which method is faster?
 Why?

-Tips ->

 --

-To generate a random number use:
+-   To generate a random number use:

         import random
         print(random.randint(1, 1000))

-Use `time.time()` to measure how much time this takes:
+-   Use `time.time()` to measure how much time this takes:

         import time
         print(time.time())

 ---